finch-xu/BucketCat/README.en.md

 Backend tests live in `src-tauri` — run `cargo test` there.
 The per-provider e2e suites are skipped by default because they need real accounts or a local container; each `src-tauri/tests/*_e2e.rs` explains how to run it in the comment at the top of the file.

-Releases are built by GitHub Actions.
-Run `pnpm version:set <version>` to sync the version across package.json, Cargo.toml, and tauri.conf.json, then commit and push a `v<version>` tag.

 ## License